Pediculosis (pubic lice)

 How is it treated?

 You and your partner(s) should be treated at the same time.
 You will use a lice shampoo or lotion that has Permethrin or Pyrethrin.
 There are over-the-counter and prescription treatments.
 Use the medicine as ordered.
-You may have to repeat the treatment in 9 to 10 days, or as directed by manufacturer.
+You may have to repeat the treatment in 9 to 10 days, or as directed.
 Do not use medicines with Lindane (Kwell®) if you are pregnant or breastfeeding.

 After you treated the lice, the nits may be removed with a fine-tooth comb.

-A provider often has to us another treatment if lice are in your eyelashes or eyebrows.
+A provider often has to use another treatment if lice are in your eyelashes or eyebrows.

-Clothing and linen should be washed in hot water and dried in a hot dryer.
-This should be done at the same time as treating yourself.
+Clothing and linen should be washed in hot water.
+Dry them in a hot dryer.
+This should be done at the same time you are treated.
 Clothing you are not able to wash and dry can be sealed in plastic bags for 14 days.
 Vacuum furniture and carpets.

 When do I have a follow-up visit?

 A follow-up visit is not needed.
-You should make an appointment if the lice do not go away or they come back.
+Make an appointment if the lice do not go away or they come back.

 - The obstetrics Gynecology Clinic at 319-356-2294 Monday through Friday from 8 A.m. to 4:30 p.m.